kool-engine/kool/README.md

   deferred pbr shader with extensions for rendering the oceans and night side.
 - [Procedural Geometry](https://fabmax.github.io/kool/kool-js/?demo=procedural): Small test-case for
   procedural geometry; all geometry is generated in code (even the roses!
 Textures are regular images though).
-Also some glass shading (shaft of the wine glass, the wine itself looks quite odd when shaded with refractions and is therefore opaque)
+Also some glass shading (shaft of the wine glass, the wine itself looks quite odd when shaded with refractions and is therefore opaque).
 - [glTF Models](https://fabmax.github.io/kool/kool-js/?demo=gltf): Various demo models loaded from glTF / glb format
   - Flight Helmet from [glTF sample models](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/FlightHelmet)
   - Polly from [Blender](https://github.com/KhronosGroup/glTF-Blender-Exporter/tree/master/polly)